oliversen/chatgpt-docstrings/README.md

     - "numpy"
     - "sphinx"

-- `chatgpt-docstrings.onNewLine`: Start docstring on new line.
+- `chatgpt-docstrings.onNewLine`: Option to start the docstring on a new line after the triple quotes.

   - *Default value*: false
   - *Available options*:
     - true
     - false

-  > Option ignored for one-line docstring
+  > This option is ignored when generating one-line docstrings.

-- `chatgpt-docstrings.promptPattern`: AI prompt to generate docstring.
+- `chatgpt-docstrings.promptPattern`: The AI prompt used to generate docstrings.

   - *Default value*: "Generate a {docstring_style}-style docstring for the following Python {entity} code:\n{code}"